w3f/Grants-Program/applications/DeepAccountAnalytics-PolkadotDataAlliance.md

 ## Additional Information :heavy_plus_sign:

-We request suitable Web3 Foundation members be identified as parent and child bounty curator candidated, and that the charter for the Polkadot Data Alliance be developed in a collaboration with Parity.
+We request suitable Web3 Foundation members be identified as parent and child bounty curator candidates, and that the charter for the Polkadot Data Alliance be developed in a collaboration with Parity.
-The Polkadot Data Alliance charter is forthcoming and will be shared accordingly.
+The Polkadot Data Alliance charter is [here](https://docs.google.com/document/d/1fA5ARHy-frzgZC66rniKZ5o7CSbDvCTkS--kWaMzuMs/edit#).

-We do not believe our participation (or anyone else's participation) in a Polkadot Data Alliance in providing deliverables at any of the three tiers eliminates the possibility of doing further data processing for other for additional revenue.
+We do not believe our participation (or anyone else's participation) in a Polkadot Data Alliance in providing deliverables at any of the three tiers eliminates the possibility of doing further data processing for other sources of additional revenue.
 Our goal is to be self-sufficient and not dependent on W3F Grants or Treasury funding, but we hope our value and commitment to sharing and collaboration is recognized by the community so we can be productive high impact